-Chicago is famously a “city of neighborhoods,” and not necessarily talked about as a “city of community areas.”
+As a tour guide in Chicago with Chicago Detours, I talk much more about Chicago as “city of neighborhoods” than a “city of community areas.”
 Yet the City of Chicago doesn’t officially acknowledge those neighborhoods.
 Instead, we have official Chicago community areas and political aldermanic wards.
 These subdivisions are sociological and political, created in a think tank or lawyer’s office.
 They often fail to reflect the physical reality on the ground.

 By contrast, the division of the city into neighborhoods feels very tangible.
+On our “Neighborhoods and Cultural Diversity Bus Tour,” we talk about how we can witness the changes in the landscape between the building types, shapes, materials and uses of different Chicago neighborhoods.
 You know distinctly when you’ve gone from Little Italy/UIC to Pilsen or when downtown gives way to Lincoln Park.
 By contrast, the lines separating Chicago community areas and wards are not nearly so visible.
 Yet they play a key role in defining where one is in Chicago.

 Historically, Chicagoans had a few ways of identifying to other people where they come from.
 Where you went to high school is a big identifier.
 If a person is Catholic, then they identify their parish.
 Then people might also bring up their neighborhood.
 Everyone from Rogers Park to Mount Greenwood is a Chicagoan and that signifier is enough beyond our somber city.
 However, there’s a lot of space and a lot of peoples within these city limits.
 So neighborhood identification has traditionally meant an awful lot.